-This past fall, Drake earned top-10 finishes in three of the five tournaments the Bulldogs played in.
-Injuries to redshirt freshman Kimmy Askelson and junior Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
-Junior Hadley Jennings registered a team-best 76.3 scoring average over 15 rounds, while senior Chelsey Falk and sophomore Danielle Brooks posted 78.5 and 79.9 scoring averages, respectively, in 15 rounds apiece.
+During the 2012-13 season, Drake earned top-10 finishes in six of the 10 tournaments the Bulldogs played in.
+Injuries to Kimmy Askelson and then redshirt sophomore Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
+Jennings registered a team-best 78.9 scoring average over 30 rounds, while senior Chelsey Falk and Danielle Brooks posted 80.0 and 81.7 scoring averages, respectively, in 30 rounds apiece.

-The Bulldogs garnered 29 rounds in the 70's this fall, including a team-best performance from Jennings scoring 79 or better in all but two rounds during the fall season.
+The Bulldogs garnered 42 rounds in the 70's during the 2012 fall campaign, including a team-best performance from Jennings scoring 79 or better in a team-best 17 rounds during the season.

 Askelson directed the Bulldogs with a team-low 79.7 scoring average in 12 rounds, while Jennings turned in an 80.1 average in 28 rounds.

-In her initial campaign leading the Drake program she guided the Bulldogs to four top-six finishes, including three during the spring season.
+In her initial campaign leading the Drake program Smith guided the Bulldogs to four top-six finishes, including three during the spring season.

 Michelle Mathwick and Falk paced Drake registering two-round totals of 155 to finish tied for 14th at the State Farm Missouri Valley Conference Championship.
-Jennings, by virtue of her top-18 finish; joined the duo in receiving one of the coveted tournament flags given to the top-18 individuals in the standings.
+By virtue of her top-18 finish; Jennings joined the duo in receiving one of the coveted tournament flags given to the top-18 individuals in the standings.

 Off the course, Mathwick, Jennings and Kaitlyn Mauk were named to the National Golf Coaches Association All-American Scholar-Athlete team, while Mathwick was selected as a first-team All-MVC Scholar-Athlete honoree.